slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Who, in your life are you not trusting these days?
 Do you know why you are not trusting this person?
 Are you (and that person) committed to restoring trust?
-What's the level of trust on whatever teams you are on?
+What’s the level of trust on whatever teams you are on?
 If you are a team leader, how much do team members trust you?
 What do you need to do to regain the trust of others?
 What is the simplest thing you can do to be more trustworthy?

+- When a democrat says "threat to our democracy".
+They really mean threat to their corrupt bureaucracy.
+- Only a poor man and an unattractive woman truly understand the reality of life.
-- everything I don't like must be banned.
+- everything I don’t like must be banned.
 Everything I do like is a human right and must be paid for by others.
 - Young people have energy to argue over every minor difference or slight.
 They possess both the vigour and the inclination to squabble.
 But with age, and wisdom, you just don’t care.
 You pick your battles.
 You assess the value of conflict.
 If the payoff for winning doesn’t exceed the effort required to win - you simply don’t bother.
 You neglect.
 You ignore.
 You don’t care.
 - Youthful male energy is the lifeblood of revolution.
-The campaign against young men isn’t about preventing misogyny - it's about preventing regime change.
+The campaign against young men isn’t about preventing misogyny - it’s about preventing regime change.
 - What is Woke?
 It is a worldview that teaches that all interactions are about power.
 There is only one conflict in the world, and it is the powerful against the powerless, where the powerful are trying to preserve their power (this is called «intersectionality»)
 - Saying that White countries deserve to be flooded with brown migrants because of colonialism is acknowledging that you people are a plague and a punishment.
 - This is what police does.
-They want peace, but can't arrest perpetrators, so they arrest the victim instead.
+They want peace, but can’t arrest perpetrators, so they arrest the victim instead.
 This used to happen a lot during BLM.
 They even arrested people from their own homes and neighbourhoods.
 - Time to make crime illegal again.
 - Wokeness is the belief that every disparity is rooted in discrimination.
 - Politics is simply theatre for the slave class.